itschip/plugno/README.md

 This project is a monorepo, and split up in three different apps/packages.

-- `frontend` - The React application for Plugs/Plugs.
+- `apps` - The React and React Native application for Plugs/Plugs.
 - `api` - The backend built in Go.
 - `packages` - Other reusable packages used internally within the React projects.
 Such as configs, ui libs and more.